When Pelé Broke Our Hearts - Wales and the 1958 World Cup

 11. Brazil

-When Pelé Broke Our Hearts is the definitive story of the Welsh team's remarkable 1958 World Cup campaign, the first and only time Wales has qualified for football's premier tournament.
+When Pelé Broke Our Hearts is the definitive and bestselling story of Wales's remarkable 1958 World Cup campaign.

 Related Products